 The AutoSum option under the Function Library lets you performing simple calculations like sum, average, count, max, min, etc. automatically for an entire column and row.
 Just after the end of the column select the function that you want to use the AutoSum option.
 You will see it selects the range automatically.

 You can easily copy a formula and paste it into different cells whenever you require them.
 It`s better to use the paste special option while pasting a formula.
 To do it, just copy the formulated cell and paste it where you want it to.
 In our case, we want to copy the same formula to a different column.
 First copy the formula.

 Now use the paste option where you want to paste the formula.
-There are lot of paste options.
-You can use the normal paste option, formula and formatting to copy the formula.
+There are a lot of paste options.
+You can use the normal paste option, formula, and formatting to copy the formula.

 After pasting the formula, you will see that the copied formula automatically detects what to do.
 Like at the end of column B you wanted the formula to sum up the total column B. It automatically does that.
 That`s the magic of pasting a formula.

 Most of the time when you use a formula in Excel, you use it for the entire row/column.
 The dragging of the fill handle option lets you copy this formula for the entire row and column.
 To do that, select the formulated cell which you want to drag.
 Let’s say we are calculating the area where the height and width are given in cells A2 and B2.
 The formula for calculating the Area is, =A2*B2.
 Now place this formula in cell C2 and press enter.
 If you select this cell C2 again you will see a green-colored box surrounds it, this box is known as the fill handle.
 Now drag this fill handle box downwards to paste the formula for the entire column.